Employer frequently asked questions

 Yes.
 Employers will have access to a range of templates and support materials, such as:

-• FAQs tailored to HR/payroll roles
+• Information sessions tailored to HR/payroll roles

 • Fact sheets and checklists.